-The first step of a multi-year process to create a new approach to managing growth included the creation of the Carlsbad Tomorrow Growth Management Citizens Committee.
+The first step of a multi-year process to create a new approach to managing growth included the creation of the resident-led Carlsbad Tomorrow Growth Management Citizens Committee by the City Council.
 The committee met from March 2022 - April 2023 to review and identify key elements of a new plan to manage growth in a way that maintains excellent quality of life and ensures compliance with state laws.
-The purpose of this report is to communicate the committee's recommendations for City Council's consideration.